-The Voyage 2050 programme is the successor to the Cosmic Vision plan and will define science missions for the timeframe of 2035-2050, following LISA.
-Shortly after the appointment of the Senior Committee, the Executive issued a "Call for White Papers" in 2019, soliciting the input from the broad scientific community about which science themes should be part of the Voyage 2050 plan and in which form.
-The Senior Committee decided to broadly involve the scientific community in the evaluation of the 97 White Papers received, by forming a set of Topical Teams, tasked with performing a scientific review of the White Papers in their areas of expertise, and providing a detailed analysis of all White Papers to the Senior Committee.
-The overall evaluation was completed in 2021, and the Senior Committee recommendations have been unanimously approved by the SPC in June 2021 (SPC(2021)20).
-The Senior Committee recommendations included in particular the scientific themes to be addressed by the next three Large missions: moons of the giant Solar System planets; temperate exoplanets or the galactic ecosystem with astrometry; and new physical probes of the early Universe.
+The Voyage 2050 programme is the successor to the Cosmic Vision plan and will define science missions for the timeframe of 2035-2050, following Athena.
+Shortly after the appointment of the Senior Committee, the Executive organised an open consultation of the scientific community on Voyage 2050 themes.
+Following this consultation process, the Senior Committee provided its recommendations for Voyage 2050 themes, which were unanimously approved by the SPC in June 2021 (SPC(2021)20).
+The recommendations included in particular the scientific themes to be addressed by the next three Large missions: moons of the giant Solar System planets; temperate exoplanets or the galactic ecosystem with astrometry; and new physical probes of the early Universe.
 This work plan initiates some early technology developments in relation with Voyage 2050, in addition to the mission-enabling activities for the current candidate missions of the Cosmic Vision plan.
 The first Voyage 2050 Call was issued late 2021, soliciting mission proposals for both an F and M mission.
-The candidate missions will be known in late 2022 and addressed in future updates of this workplan.
+In November 2022, the Science Programme Committee (SPC) has selected ARRAKIHS as the mission candidate for the F2 mission opportunity. and has been informed that the following missions have been selected for further study for the M7 missionopportunity: CALICO, HAYDN, M-MATISSE, Plasma Observatory, and THESEUS.

-Figure 1 summarises the Science Programme plan as of September 2022.
+Figure 1 summarises the Science Programme plan as of March 2023.